Windows 7 Forums

 • In the Write-caching policy section, select Enable write caching on the device (if the system hardware and storage device support these features).

-You must be logged into a administrator account to be able to do this tutorial.
+You must be logged into a administrator account to be able to do the steps in this tutorial.

 OPTION ONE